Rhineland bastard: Colonial legacy

 Most of the tiny multiracial population in Germany at that time were children of German settlers and missionaries in the former German colonies in Sub-Saharan Africa and Melanesia, who had married local women or had children with them out of wedlock.
 With the loss of the German colonial empire after World War I, some of these colonists returned to Germany with their mixed-race families.

 While the black population of Nazi Germany was small – 20–25,000 in a population of over 65 million – the Nazis decided to take action against those in the Rhineland.
 They despised black culture, which they considered inferior, and sought to prohibit "traditionally black" musical genres such as American jazz as being "corrupt negro music".

 No official laws were enacted against the black population, or against the children of mixed parentage, as they were born from marriages and informal unions that preceded the Nuremberg laws of September 1935.
-The latter prohibited "miscegenation".
-However, future sexual relations and "mixed marriages", between so-called "Aryans" and "non-Aryans" were banned.
-In addition, persons of mixed parentage were deprived completely of the right to marry.
+The Nuremberg laws prohibited miscegenation.
+Future sexual relations and mixed marriages, between Aryans and non-Aryans were banned.
+Persons of mixed parentage were deprived completely of the right to marry.

 The government established the Sonder Kommission Nr.3 ("Special Commission 3") and appointed Eugen Fischer, of the Kaiser Wilhelm Institute of Anthropology, Human Heredity, and Eugenics, to head it.
 He was tasked with preventing procreation and reproduction by Rhineland bastards.
 It was decided that anyone so deemed would be sterilized under the 1933 Law for the Prevention of Hereditarily Diseased Offspring.

 The program began in 1937, when local officials were asked to identify all Rhineland bastards under their jurisdiction.
 All together, some 800 children of mixed parentage were arrested and sterilized.
 According to Susan Samples, the Nazis went to great lengths to conceal their sterilization and abortion program.